Disjoint $n$-amalgamation and pseudofinite countably categorical theories: Disjoint n -amalgamation

-\begin{remark} Motivated by the fact that many examples of simple theories (such as $\TRG$ and ACFA \cite{CH}) satisfy independent $n$-amalgamation for $n \geq 3$, Kolesnikov~\cite{Kolesnikov} and Kim, Kolesnikov, and Tsuboi~\cite{KKT} developed a heirarchy of notions of $n$-simplicity for $1\leq n \leq \omega$, where $1$-simplicity coincides with simplicity.
+\begin{remark} Motivated by the fact that many examples of simple theories (such as $\TRG$ and ACFA \cite{CH}) satisfy independent $n$-amalgamation for $n \geq 3$, Kolesnikov~\cite{Kolesnikov} and Kim, Kolesnikov, and Tsuboi~\cite{KKT} developed a hierarchy of notions of $n$-simplicity for $1\leq n \leq \omega$, where $1$-simplicity coincides with simplicity.
 If a countably categorical theory $T$ has disjoint $k$-amalgamation for all $2\leq k\leq n$, then it is $(n-2)$-simple with trivial forking, and if it has disjoint $n$-amalgamation for all $n$, then it is $\omega$-simple. \end{remark}

-In the context of abstract elementary classes, independent $n$-amalgamation of models goes by the name \emph{excellence} (see \cite{BaldwinBook}, for example).
-In the context of stable theories, Goodrick, Kim, and Kolesnikov have uncovered a connection between existence and uniqueness of independent $n$-amalgamation and definable polygroupoids \cite{GKK}, generalizing earlier work of Hrushovski on $3$-amalgamation \cite{HGroupoids}.
+Several other appearances of $n$-amalgamation properties in model theory are worth mentioning.
+In the context of abstract elementary classes, independent $n$-amalgamation of models goes by the name ``excellence" (see \cite{BaldwinBook}, for example).
+Disjoint $n$-amalgamation for classes of finite structures has also been studied by Baldwin, Koerwien, and Laskowski with applications to AECs~\cite{BKL}.
+And in the context of stable theories, Goodrick, Kim, and Kolesnikov have uncovered a connection between existence and uniqueness of independent $n$-amalgamation and definable polygroupoids \cite{GKK}, generalizing earlier work of Hrushovski on independent $3$-amalgamation and groupoids \cite{HGroupoids}.

 The observation that disjoint $n$-amalgamation is sufficient for pseudofiniteness generalizes and unifies a number of earlier observations.
 I will note a few here: \begin{itemize} \item Oberschelp \cite{Oberschelp} identified an unusual syntactic condition which is sufficient for the almost-sure theory of a class of finite structures under the uniform measures to agree with its generic theory.
-A universal sentence is called \emph{parametric} if it is of the form $\A{x_1,\dots,x_n} (\bigwedge_{i\neq x} x_i\neq x_j) \rightarrow \varphi(\overline{x})$ where $\varphi$ is a Boolean combination of atomic formulas $R(y_1,\dots,y_m)$ such that each variable $x_i$ appears among the $y_j$.
-For example, reflexivity $\A{x} R(x,x)$ and symmetry $\A{x,y} R(x,y) \rightarrow R(y,x)$ are parametric conditions, while transitivity $\A{x,y,z} (R(x,y)\land R(y,z))\rightarrow R(x,z)$ is not a parametric condition, since each atomic formula appearing only involves two of the three quantified variables.
+A universal sentence is called \emph{parametric} if it is of the form $\A{x_1,\dots,x_n} ((\bigwedge_{i\neq j} x_i\neq x_j) \rightarrow \varphi(\overline{x}))$ where $\varphi$ is a Boolean combination of atomic formulas $R(y_1,\dots,y_m)$ such that each variable $x_i$ appears among the $y_j$.
+For example, reflexivity $\A{x} R(x,x)$ and symmetry $\A{x,y} (x\neq y \rightarrow (R(x,y) \leftrightarrow R(y,x)))$ are parametric conditions, while transitivity $\A{x,y,z} ((R(x,y)\land R(y,z))\rightarrow R(x,z))$ is not a parametric condition, since each atomic formula appearing only involves two of the three quantified variables.
 A \emph{parametric class} is the class of finite models of a set of parametric axioms.